-This hidden gem might take you a few minutes to find, but once you see it for yourself, you'll never want to leave.
-The Riverside location is tucked away inside a gated apartment complex called Walton on the Chattahoochee, which sits at an edge of the Chattahoochee River.
+The original location of Chattahoochee Coffee Co. is a hidden gem and might take you a few minutes to find, but once you see it for yourself, you'll never want to leave.
+The Riverside spot is tucked away inside a gated apartment complex called Walton on the Chattahoochee, which sits at an edge of the Chattahoochee River.
 Curl up in a hammock by the river or get comfortable on a cozy couch inside the shop while sipping on Counter Culture coffee and macarons.
 Public access is available weekdays only, but if you're a sucker for a killer landscape and the sweet sounds of nature while reading, you'll want to make your way down.

 441 Freedom Pkwy, Atlanta

 The gardens surrounding the Jimmy Carter Library and Museum are a beautiful place to escape to with your favorite book.
 The gardens’ most popular feature is the rose garden, where you'll find more than 40 colorful varieties.
 Grab a seat at one of the picnic tables in the Japanese garden and read among two lakes, waterfalls and a natural forest.
 If you like peace and quiet when you're reading, this may be the spot for you.

 This joint in the 'burbs is a local favorite and might become yours, too, if you're the artistic type.
 REV's spacious eclectic and vibrant interior is decorated with local art.
 Yelp reviewers rave about the calm, cool and inspiring atmosphere — a wonderful place to enjoy a nice read.